 Traditional Direct Response (“DR”) Campaigns

-(These advertisers use differing phone, web, or SMS codes in order to better track consumer results back to specific networks, dayparts, and TV creatives).
+(Campaigns using differing phone, web, or SMS codes in order to better track consumer results back to specific networks, dayparts, and TV creatives).

 Short Form Products – Traditional call-to-order $19.95 types of campaigns.